 Furthermore, God has created mankind in His own image, after His likeness.
 Humans therefore have the capacity to think – in a finite way – some of God’s thoughts.
 Since God’s mind controls the universe, and since the human mind is able to reflect God’s thinking in a finite way, it stands to reason that the human mind would have at least a limited capacity to understand the universe.
 Furthermore, God made our eyes to see and our ears to hear.
-Baring any damage to these structures, we can trust that they function in the way God designed – that what we see and hear corresponds in some way to the external universe.
+Barring any damage to these structures, we can trust that they function in the way God designed – that what we see and hear corresponds in some way to the external universe.
 Our senses are basically reliable in what they inform us about nature.

 As a result of all these things, the Christian has good reasons to accept the scientific method.
 We have good reasons to believe that the senses are basically reliable.
 Therefore, we can use these senses to probe the external world.
 We expect to find patterns in nature as a result of the God who placed them there.
 We trust that God will uphold the universe in a consistent way for our benefit.
 So if the particular circumstances are sufficiently similar, we expect to get a similar result.
 Therefore, we can distinguish patterns from isolated incidents through repeated experimentation.
 We expect that our mind has the capacity to draw rational inferences from our sensory experiences, since we are made in God’s image.
 We have access to laws of logic, tools of reasoning that reflect God’s thinking.

 Science is therefore the study of the predictable and consistent way that God upholds His universe.
-It is possible because God has created both the universe and human beings such that the later can probe and understand (to some extent) the former.
+It is possible because God has created both the universe and human beings such that the latter can probe and understand (to some extent) the former.
 If the nature of man and the nature of the universe are what the Bible says they are, then it follows logically that science is a reliable method for uncovering patterns in nature.